hanggrian/bannerbar/README.md

     .show()
 ```

-With `android-ktx`, this process if simplified.
+With `errorbar-ktx`, this process if simplified.

 ```kotlin
 parent.indefiniteErrorbar("No internet connection") {